($1,190) Cost to ship a car from Portland, OR to El Paso, TX

 The time of the year

-Seasonal demand and weather conditions in both Portland and El Paso can impact car shipping prices.
+The time of year and weather conditions in Portland and El Paso play a major role in determining car shipping rates.

 Portland has cool and rainy winters and warm and dry summers.
 Portland also has overcast, wet, and changing weather conditions in fall, winter, and spring, Be sure to check your weather app to avoid rainy days,